abdulazezms/ecommerce-spring-angular-oauth/README.md

 ![Class Diagram](class-diagram.png)

 ## Okta account Setup
-In the Angular codebase, the Okta account configuration can be found in the src/environments/environment.prod.ts file.
+In the Angular codebase, the Okta account configuration can be found in ``src/environments/environment.prod.ts`` file.
 The current settings are:
 ```export const environment = {
   oidc: {
     clientId: '0oaaeeost9XRbo0JD5d7',